 Lead: The axial distance travelled by the thread during 360° revolution of the screw.
 The smaller the lead, the higher the mechanical advantage.

 Pitch Surface: The imaginary cylinder formed at the average of the crest and root height of each tooth.
 The diameter of the pitch surface equals the pitch diameter.

 Pitch Angle: The angle between the pitch surface and the gear axis.

 Multi Start Threads: If self-locking is not a requirement of a system but a high speed of translation along the thread axis is then a multi start thread may be used.
 This implies that multiple thread forms are created on the screw shaft.

-Mechanical Advantage: A very important property of a screw thread is that it can be used to amplify force: A small torque applied to a screw can exert a large axial force on a mass.
+Mechanical Advantage: A very important property of a screw thread is that it can be used to amplify force - hence delivering the application in a screw jack or screw jack system.
+A small torque applied to a screw can exert a large axial force on a mass.
 Therefore, a threaded component is said to produce a Mechanical Advantage.
 Mechanical advantage is a maximum when Lead is minimised.
 Therefore, due to the steeper helix angles of multi-start threads, mechanical advantage reduces.